oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 ```

 #### Force a specific clustered Managed Server to start
-Normally, all of the Managed Servers in a cluster are identical and it doesn't matter which ones are running as long as the operator starts enough of them to get to the cluster's `replicas` count.
+Normally, all of the Managed Servers members in a cluster are identical and it doesn't matter which ones are running as long as the operator starts enough of them to get to the cluster's `replicas` count.
 However, sometimes some of the Managed Servers are different (for example, support some extra services that the other servers in the cluster use) and need to always be started.

-This is done by adding the server to the domain resource and setting its `serverStartPolicy` to `ALWAYS`.
+This is done by adding the server to the Domain and setting its `serverStartPolicy` to `ALWAYS`.
 ```
   kind: Domain
   metadata: